Lumbar facet arthropathy causes lower back and leg pain on extension.

 The result?
 You walk in a slumped, flexed position, it's the only posture that relieves the pain in the back and leg.

-Start the cobra cautiously; I've been treating an elderly lady who's nasty sciatica began after it; she too has lumbar facet arthropathy; don't go too deep.
+Start the cobra cautiously.
+I have been treating an elderly lady who's nasty sciatica began after it; she too has lumbar facet arthropathy.
+Do not go too deep for the first few weeks.

 Chiropractic is about the management of fixated joints; it's what